What are the skills needed to be a board director?

 Skills highly regarded by boards

-The next set of skills I class as higher regarded in the eyes of the board and the board chair.
+The next set of skills I class as highly regarded in the eyes of the board and the board chair.
 These skills will make you more valuable at board level and more attractive to the gatekeepers who influence board appointment decisions.
 They will also make you a better board director and mitigate some of the risks involved in the role.

 Information Technology and Cybersecurity skills